IzzatHomsi/TENANTRA-New/docs/ui-theme.md

 2. **Dashboard metrics**: arrange primary KPIs in a three-card grid (`grid-cols-1 sm:grid-cols-2 lg:grid-cols-3`) with hero icon chips aligned left.
 3. **Forms**: wrap fields in `space-y-6`, align labels with `text-sm font-medium` and primary buttons at the bottom (`btn-primary`, full width when mobile).

-Align future design decisions with this document so the Facebook-inspired theme remains cohesive across modules.
+Align future design decisions with this document so the Tenantra workspace theme remains cohesive across modules.